o2r-project/o2r-platform/README.md

 To re-enable this conversion for `docker-compose >= 1.9.0` set the environment variable `COMPOSE_CONVERT_WINDOWS_PATHS=1`.

 Also, the client's defaults (i.e. using `localhost`) does not work.
-We must mount a config file to point the API to the correct location, see `test/config-toolbox.js`.
+Therefore must mount a config file to point the API to the correct location (see also [Configure](#configure)), by uncommenting the line in `docker-compose.yml`, which mounts the file `test/config-toolbox.js` to the webserver at the right location (`service: nginx`).
-You must mount this config file to the webserver (container `nginx`) by uncommenting the line in `docker-compose.yml`.

 ```
 OAUTH_CLIENT_ID=<...> OAUTH_CLIENT_SECRET=<...> OAUTH_URL_CALLBACK=<...> ZENODO_TOKEN=<...> docker-compose up